Defense to begin after prosecution rests in the trial over Ahmaud Arbery's killing – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Amir Vera, Jason Hanna, Joe Sutton, Jason Morris, Pamela Kirkland, Christina Maxouris, Delano Massey and Travis Caldwell contributed to this report.
+CNN’s Travis Caldwell, Jason Hanna, Jason Morris, Pamela Kirkland, Christina Maxouris and Delano Massey contributed to this report.

 Comments